Meet the insurers of the sharing economy

 Metromile has developed a GPS telematics device called Metronome that plugs into the diagnostic port under the dashboard of your car, providing engine data plus insights to optimize driving.
 Metromile has also developed a mobile app that uses data from the Metronome to view the miles driven, compare trips, check the engine status, locate the car, etc.

-Metromile has raised $191.5 million in funding and will use the money to acquire an insurance carrier called Mosaic Insurance and to expand to new states in the U.S. Metromile has acquired licenses to operate in all 50 U.S. states, although it is currently only underwriting policies in four.
+Metromile raised $191.5 million in funding and will use the money to acquire an insurance carrier called Mosaic Insurance and to expand to new states in the U.S. Metromile acquired licenses to operate in all 50 U.S. states, although it is currently only underwriting policies in four.

 Slice